-The total area of Bainang County is 2489 square kilometers with an average elevation of 4200 meters, Bainang County’s seat is 3890 meters above sea level.
+The total area of Bainang is 2489 square kilometers with an average elevation of 4200 meters, Bainang County’s seat is 3890 meters above sea level.
 It is 49 kilometers away from Shigatse City and 45 kilometers away from Gyantse City.
-The Shigatse-Gyantse Highway crosses Bainang county
+The Shigatse-Gyantse Highway crosses the whole county

-Bainang County is located in the middle reaches of the Nianchu River, the main tributary of the Yarlung Tsangbo River; it borders Shigatse City in the north, Gyantse County in the south, Rinbung County in the east, and Sakya County in the west.
+Bainang County is located in the middle reaches of Nianchu River, the main tributary of Yarlung Tsangbo River; it borders Shigatse City in north, Gyantse County in south, Rinbung County in east, and Sagya County in west.

 Most popular sites